| 10598561 | Bioorganic Chemistry [BIO/10, CHIM/06] [ENG] | 1st | 1st | 6 |

 acquisition of basic knowledge to progress independently in other biological disciplines

-This course provides an introduction to the pathologic basis of disease and drug treatment, and draws together knowledge gained from prerequisite subjects into the study of the aetiology and pathogenesis of disease.
+It provides an introduction to the pathologic basis of disease and drug treatment, and draws together knowledge gained from prerequisite subjects into the study of the aetiology and pathogenesis of disease.
 It focuses on the interaction between the immune and the nervous systems at molecular, cellular and systems levels, and provides an overview of current and developing concepts in Neuroimmunology from both Neuroscience and Immunology perspectives.
 It aims to familiarize students with the molecular and cellular elements of interconnectivity between the immune and nervous systems and the effect of neuro-immune interaction on physiological responses and disease processes.
 Moreover, it provides the basis of crosstalk between cells of immune and nervous systems in the stress response and in the onset and development of neurological disorders.
 Students will be introduced to concepts of cellular injury, inflammation and necrosis.
 The fundamentals of pharmacology including targets of drug action, absorption and metabolism of drugs and drug development will also be detailed.
 This provides a platform for commencing the integrated study of pathophysiology, pathology and drug treatment of various disorders, beginning with pain, inflammation and neoplasia.
+The General Skills and the Specific Skills of each individual module are available in the appropriate section related to the module itself.

 Specific skills.